-Hall blitzed the trail over a seemingly uneventful 2.5 days in July
+Hall blitzed the trail over a seemingly uneventful 2.5 days in July 2020.

-2020.
 He broke the existing fastest known time (FKT), set by Bristol-based US ultrarunner John Kelly just a week earlier, by three hours.
 He even found time to pick up litter along the way, in line with his strong environmental beliefs.
 As it turned out, the record was relatively short lived as Kelly returned to the route nine months later to reclaim the FKT.

-In 2021, Hall set his sights on the Coast to Coast trail, a 185mile route across the north of England, from St Bees Head on the Cumbrian coast, through three national parks (Lake District, Yorkshire Dales and North Yorkshire Moors), to end on the North Yorkshire coast at Robin Hood's Bay.
-It was a record held by legendary long distance runner Mike Hartley, who had held the original Pennine Way record for 30 years, a fact not lost on of something like the Bob Graham Round or the Pennine Way, the fact it had Mike's name attached to it gave it that extra prestige for me," he says.
+In 2021, Hall set his sights on the Coast to Coast trail, a 185-mile route across the north of England, from St Bees Head on the Cumbrian coast, through three national parks (Lake District, Yorkshire Dales and North Yorkshire Moors), to end on the North Yorkshire coast at Robin Hood's Bay.
+It was a record held by legendary with them. long distance runner Mike Hartley, who had held the original Pennine Way record for 30 years, a fact not lost on Hall.